Impact of conditional modelling for a universal autoregressive quantum state: Results

 The study of quantum spin fluctuations and magnetic order in condensed matter has for a long time relied on the understanding of the properties of the $S=1/2$ antiferromagnetic Heisenberg model (AFH), described by ${\hat H} = J\sum_{\langle i,j\rangle} \mathbf{{\hat S}}_i\cdot\mathbf{{\hat S}}_j$, where $\langle i,j\rangle$ represent nearest-neighbor pairs of localized quantum spins.
 Correctly describing the quantum fluctuations of the AFH ground state at zero temperature represents a challenge for analytical and numerical techniques and a common benchmark for many emerging methods.
 On a $6 \times 6$ square lattice, we can apply the Marshall-Peierls sign rule, transforming the Hamiltonian into a sign-free problem that can be described with real parameter GPS models, avoiding in this case the complications of representing sign-structures as described in Sec.~\ref{subsec:symmetrization}.
 For masked and autoregressive models, we follow a zig-zag ordering of the lattice sites, as depicted in Fig. \ref{fig:ar-ansatze}(c-d).

 In Fig. \ref{fig:heisenberg2d-rel-error} we show the relative variational energy error as a function of the number of parameters for the different ansätze.
 We include the conservation of total zero magnetization for all models (trivially for the Metropolis-based non-AR models, or via gauge-checking blocks for the AR models), and do not explicitly include further symmetries unless otherwise stated.
-The accuracy for all states can be systematically improved by increasing the number of parameters (via the support dimension $M$), noting that due to the difference in scaling the same number of parameters does not necessarily equate to the same value of $M$.
+The accuracy for all states can be systematically improved in principle by increasing the number of parameters (via the support dimension $M$), noting that due to the difference in scaling the same number of parameters does not necessarily equate to the same value of $M$.
+We take care to ensure that the models are optimized as well as possible with respect to samples and other technical parameters (see Appendix A for more details), such that we can accurately judge the overall ground state expressibility of the models.
+However we can not exclude the possibility of the AR models changing the optimization landscape to introduce fundamental bottlenecks in the training as an alternative source of the discrepancies.

 Considering first the GPS models without filters (solid lines), there is a clear loss of variational flexibility for a given number of parameters between the unnormalized parent GPS model (Eq.~\ref{eq:gps-ansatz}), and the AR-GPS model (Eq.~\ref{eq:ar-ansatz-main}).
 Interestingly, if we apply a masking operation to the GPS model without normalization (the non-AR masked-GPS model of Eq.~\ref{eq:masked-ansatz}), the energies are almost as good as the parent GPS model, despite the increase in the number of parameters for a given $M$.
 This indicates that it is the act of explicitly normalizing the AR-GPS state for each configuration which is providing most of the loss of variational flexibility in the model, rather than the act of masking the physical configuration from certain sites.
 This normalization step cannot be easily compensated for by an increase in the support dimension.
 We note here that similar finding have been uncovered in the machine learning literature, pointing to intrinsic limitations of autoregressive models in modelling arbitrary distributions over sequences of a finite length~\cite{linLimitationsAutoregressiveModels2021,wangYourAutoregressiveGenerative2022}.